-When this lower deck is stepped the lowest line of the deck and the continuation of that line parallel to the upper part of the deck is taken as the freeboard deck
+When this lower deck is stepped the lowest line of the deck and the continuation of that line parallel

 - When a lower deck is designated as the freeboard deck, that part which extendes above the freeboard deck is treated as a superstructure so far as concerns the application of the conditions of assignment of freeboard.
 It is from this deck that the freeboard is calculated - When a lower deck is designated as the freeboard deck, such deck as a minimum shall consist of suitably framed stringers at the ship sides and transversely at each watertight bulkhead which extends to the upper deck, within cargo spaces.
 The width of these stringers shall not be less than can be conveniently fitted having regard to the structure and the operation of the ship.
 Any arrangement of stringers shall be such that structural requirement can also be met.